hercules-ci/blog.hercules-ci.com/_posts/2019-05-15-nix-gitignore.md

 Two months later, I finally got around to the implementation and I'm happy to announce that it solves some other problems as well.
-It reuses the tested rules by siers, uses no more [import from derivation](https://nixos.wiki/wiki/Import_From_Derivation) and can read all the files that it needs to.
+It reuses the tested rules by siers, doesn't use [import from derivation](https://nixos.wiki/wiki/Import_From_Derivation) and can read all the files that it needs to.

 # Usage